Do you have a lot of spices to keep organized? I do! I also love to have my spice cabinet looking pretty.

 Remember, your spice jar labels can be designed in a Word document, printed out on clear sticker paper and cut out manually without a Silhouette machine.
 However to achieve a uniform cut, upload your print design as a .png file into your Silhouette Design Studio, draw in the cut lines and cut using a Silhouette machine.

-Let me know what you think about my simple spice drawer organization and DIY spice jar labels.
+Let me know what you think about my simple spice DIY spice jar labels.
 If you decide to organize your spice drawer or pantry and use my process to create your spice labels, tag me @simplicityfordesigns.
 I’d love to see it!

 DON’T REGRET IT, PIN IT!